cnorick/curse-of-strahd-notes/Custom Monsters/Night Hag (Spells Inlined).md

 spells:
   - Innate Spellcasting -- The hag's innate spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 She can innately cast the following spells, requiring no material components
   - At will: detect magic, magic missile
-  - 2/day each: plane shift*, ray of enfeeblement, sleep
+  - 2/day each *: plane shift, ray of enfeeblement, sleep
   - Shared Spellcasting -- While all three members of a hag coven are within 30 feet of one another, they can each cast the following spells from the wizard's spell list but must share the spell slots among themselves.
 For casting these spells, each hag is a 12th-level spellcaster that uses Intelligence as her spellcasting ability.
 The spell save DC is 12+the hag's Intelligence modifier, and the spell attack bonus is 4+the hag's Intelligence modifier.
   - 1st level (4 slots): identify, ray of sickness
   - 2nd level (3 slots): hold person, locate object